Isabel Álvarez-Martos

 About

-Isabel Alvarez Martos is from Copenhagen, Capital Region, Denmark.
-Isabel works in the following industries: "Biotechnology Research".
+Isabel Álvarez-Martos is from Copenhagen, Capital Region of Denmark, Denmark.
 Isabel is currently CEO & Co-Founder at CELLUGY, located in Søborg Denmark.
 In Isabel's previous role as a Postdoctoral Researcher in Electrochemical Biosensors at Aarhus University, Isabel worked in Interdisciplinary Nanoscience Center (Aarhus University) until Jan 2018.
 Prior to joining Aarhus University, Isabel was a PhD student in Analytical Chemistry at Universidad de Oviedo and held the position of PhD student in Analytical Chemistry at Oviedo y alrededores, España.
 Prior to that, Isabel was a Research stay at Colorado State University, based in Colorado State University from Nov 2012 to Feb 2013.

 You can find Isabel Alvarez Martos's email at finalscout.com.
 FinalScout is a professional database with business professional profiles and company profiles.